A WordPress Plugins Guide For Entrepreneurs

 USD $49/yr + GST Basic Plan (Auto Renews) 1 Site*

-“WPCode makes it easy to add custom code snippets to WP websites from their library, but it can also be done using Bricks builder or Perfmatters.”
+“WPCode makes it easy for non-techies to add custom code snippets to WP websites from their UI & library.”

-I use WPCode to add GTM (enabling GA4) to my site header & body, disable WP comments, & add duplicate page/post in WP admin.
-I can also access their code library.
+I use WPCode to add GTM (enabling GA4) to my site header & body, disable WP comments, add duplicate page/post in WP admin, & access their code library.

-This plugin is however optional for beginners, as GTM & code can be added globally using Perfmatters, or done manually with Bricks by placing code into a global header, & in individual body sections.
+This plugin is optional for beginners, as GTM & code can be added using Perfmatters, or done manually with Bricks by placing code into a global header & in page body sections.

-Comments can also be disabled in WP admin or Perfmatters, & WPCode’s conversion pixels for Google ads & social ads (not for beginners) can be done through GTM for free.
+Comments can be disabled in WP admin or Perfmatters, & WPCode’s conversion pixels for Google ads & social ads (not for beginners) can be done via GTM for free.

-Start with the basic plan if you want to use similar features as I do & access the code snippet library.
+Start with the basic plan if you want to add similar scripts as I do & access their code snippet library.
 Or you can leave it & use the other methods mentioned.

-Tip: *Price on renewal is USD $99/yr, consider cancelling prior renewal to find a sale coupon.
+Tip: *Beware price on renewal is USD $99/yr, but you can cancel prior renewal & find a coupon.

 WS Form Pro (Paid)

-The Freelancer plan ($149) provides integrations with Google Drive, Zapier & email platforms, e.g. Campaign Monitor & ConvertKit, you might consider later.
+The Freelancer plan ($149) provides integrations with Google Drive, Zapier & email platforms, e.g. Campaign Monitor & ConvertKit, for advanced level users.

-If you want to use the standard forms in Bricks builder to start you can, but allow a little more time to manually build them.
+New entrepreneurs can start with the standard forms in Bricks builder & allow more time to build forms.

-Tip: Always publish form changes after you save them in a two-step process (save & publish) as saving will not publish changes.
+Tip: Always publish WS Form changes after you save them in a two-step process, as saving will not publish changes.

 Postmark SMTP (Free)

-“Postmark overrides the native WP mailing system (wp_mail) so your transactional emails are routed through their servers & sent from a verified sender address.”
+“Postmark overrides WP’s native mailing system (wp_mail) so your transactional emails are routed through their servers & sent from a verified sender address.”

-Postmark is owned by Active Campaign, & a trusted SMTP service provider & serious about reputation for ensuring WP emails get delivered to inboxes.
+Postmark is owned by Active Campaign, a trusted SMTP service provider who is serious about reputation for ensuring WP emails get delivered to inboxes.

-When you create an account, youโre vetted to ensure legitimate email practices, & you create email servers for your transactional & promotional (broadcast) emails.
+When you start, you’re vetted to ensure you have legitimate email intentions, & you can create servers for transactional & promotional (broadcast) emails.

-My transactional emails are sent from admin@sbmarketer.com via pm.mtasv.net, they get stamped mailed by pm.mtasv.net, & signed by pm.mtasv.net.
+My transactional emails are sent from admin@sbmarketer.com & they are stamped & signed mailed by pm.mtasv.net representing Postmark.

 Rank Math SEO (Free)

-You need the free plugin installed if using the free features or pro features, as the pro plugin is built upon the free plugin’s foundation, and it relies on its functionality.
+You need the free plugin installed if using free or pro, as the pro version was made to work on the free plugin’s foundation & coding.

-“While the free plugin is not as loaded as the pro version, itโs a force comparable to other paid SEO plugins & a great starting point if your budget doesnโt meet pro-level.”
+“While the free plugin is not as loaded as the pro version, it’s a force comparable to other paid SEO plugins & a great starting point if your budget is limited.”

 Free features a friendly interface with XML Sitemaps, dynamic SEO Titles & Descriptions, Schema Markup (structured data), Image SEO, Local SEO & more.

-Tip: If you are starting out, this is a great option for getting SEO basics right.
-Then later when you have built substantial content upgrade to the pro-version.
+Tip: This is a great option for new entrepreneurs to get SEO basics right.
+Then later when you have built more content upgrade to the pro-version.
+Bare-Ess-07

 Rank Math SEO Pro (Paid)